When searching to find new songs, singers will often look at the lowest and highest notes to see if they fall into a comfortable range.

 Think of the difference between how high a ladder is (vocal range) versus which step(s) you will spend most of your time standing on (tessitura).

-Tessitura (Italian for "texture) refers to where most of the notes lie in a song.
+Tessitura (Italian for "texture) refers to where most of the vocal line or notes lie in a song.

-The chorus's tessitura centers largely on Bb4; you will sing this note over twenty times on each chorus!
-If this note is not strong the listener will definitely be made aware.
+The chorus's vocal tessitura centers largely on Bb4; you will sing this note over twenty times on each chorus!
+If this note is not strong, the listener will definitely be made aware.

-This Bb4 sits right in the middle of the vocal bridge or mix voice area (where the voice is likely to crack).
-Its constant repetition makes this song a tough slog if the singer has not yet learned to balance this area.
+This Bb4 sits right in the middle of the vocal bridge or mix voice area and can be a trouble spot (where the voice is likely to crack).
+Its constant repetition where the voice transitions make this song a tough slog if the singer has not yet learned to balance this area or bridge location.

 In fact, Bb4 can be prone to pulling up chest voice (using too much of the lower register coordination).
-If this note is sung too heavy or with too much of the lower voice in it, the singer will fatigue very quickly.
+If this note is sung too heavy or with too much of the lower voice in it, the singer will quickly fatigue while singing these music phrases.

-All singers have a particular sweet spot in their voice and area in their vocal range where the notes take on a particularly pleasing quality.
-The location of the sweet spot will tend to be different depending on the singer's voice type.
+All singers have a particular sweet spot in their voice and an area in their vocal range where the notes take on a particularly pleasing quality.
+This could be high or low, depending on the singing voice types.
+The location of the sweet spot in the human voice will tend to be different depending on the singer's vocal type or vocal classification.

-For example, with proper training and diligent practice, a baritone can often learn to sing a convincing high C. However, the quality of this note will be different from a tenor.
-The tenor will likely have more brightness and brilliance in the sound, whereas the baritone might be a bit darker.
+For example, with proper vocal training and diligent practice, a baritone can often learn to sing a convincing high C. However, as they may be reaching pitch limits in their range of pitches, the quality of this note will be different from a tenor.
+For example, the tenor will likely have more brightness and brilliance in the sound, whereas the baritone might be a bit darker in the upper register.

-Also, the tenor will likely project a greater sense of ease in the note, and the listener will sense that the voice can go even higher.
+Also, the tenor will likely project a greater sense of ease in the note, and the listener will sense that the voice can go even higher and have more dramatic intensity.
 In contrast, the baritone's high C will likely be heavier, projecting a sense that the voice is reaching its upper limits.

-The tenor has a voice type that is better suited to these high notes.
+The tenor has a general range better suited to these high notes and songs with a high tessitura.

 In comparison, a tenor singing a G below the high C will not have the intensity of a baritone on the note.
 The baritone will have a more thrilling quality as the note sits higher in the baritone's vocal range.